lfwa/lfwa.github.io/_pages/cv.md

 **Alexandra Institute**\
 AI / Machine Learning Specialist, Apr 2023 &ndash; May 2023
-* Dual role in applied research and expert consultancy in machine learning at a Research and Technology Organization (RTO).
+* Dual role in applied research and expert consultancy in machine learning at a Research and Technology Organization with a focus on natural language processing (NLP) and utilizing pretrained transformers.

 **University of Copenhagen**\
 Teaching Assistant, Feb 2020 &ndash; Jul 2020